viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 As you can see, the real-life measurement on the physical HW matches the simulation pretty well.

 What is happening here?
-The XADC auxiliary unipolar input, which has an acquisition time of 540 ns, precisely digitized a signal after AAF, with a settling time of 15.17 μs.
+The XADC auxiliary input, which has an acquisition time of 540 ns, precisely digitized a signal after AAF, which has a settling time of 15.17 μs.

 I mentioned before that the settling time of 15.17 μs allows for a 65.9 kHz theoretical sampling rate.
 This is what [XAPP795](https://docs.amd.com/v/u/en-US/xapp795-driving-xadc) says.
 Let's see in the following figure what would happen if I mindlessly followed XAPP795's advice and used 65.9 ksps instead of 1 Msps.